 Yes!
-NJIT and Rutgers-Newark offer dozens of history courses each year, and many are taught in the evening and on Saturday.
+NJIT and Rutgers-Newark offer dozens of history courses each year, at all times of the day and in the evening, too.

 Will It Require a Great Deal of Extra Course Work?

 No!
-The minor in History requires five upper-division courses, but three of them can be taken to fulfill the General University Requirements in Humanities and Social Sciences that all NJIT students must take for graduation.
+The minor in History requires five upper-division courses, but three of them can be taken to fulfill the General University Requirements in Liberal Arts, Humanities and Social Sciences that all NJIT students must take for graduation.
 Students may select from among NJIT and Rutgers HIST, R510, R512 and HSS 404 courses to fulfill the minor.